ToriTyler/TryGitHub/READMEagain.md

 function testing

 >>>>>>> dbbe0f412a84785a7eaacdf6a4c9322420d44d75
-What's the difference of upload files and push god dammit£¿£¿
+What's the difference between upload files and push god dammitÂ£Â¿Â£Â¿ you're welcome:)